19272/python-chessgame/README.md

 ### Prerequisites

 ```
-Python 3.7.0
 Java SE 8
 ```

+You can download Java JDK from [here](https://www.oracle.com/technetwork/java/javase/downloads/index.html).
+Please note that it won't work on Java 11.0.1.
 Ensure that you can run Java by typing the following on the command line:

 ```
 $ java -v